sylvesteryiadom/aws_batch_job/README.md

 ## AWS Batch w/ Docker and Python

-This demo project that walks through how to create a batch job using AWS Batch, Docker, Python and Dynamo DB
+This demo project walks through how to create a batch job using AWS Batch, Docker, Python and Dynamo DB